4.94/5

 Have breaks in between study sessions

 Test anxiety is a very real condition that can affect students of all ages.
-It is a stress response in anticipation of taking a test, which can really make children quite fearful for a number of reasons.
+It is a stress response in anticipation of taking a test, which can really make teens quite fearful for a number of reasons.
 Identifying the causes and symptoms of this condition is important for any parent or guardian to help their child reduce test anxiety.

 References: